 Taking any animal into your home comes with expenses, and chickens are no exception.

 The most expensive part of chicken keeping by far is the chicken coop and run.
 This is a big up front investment before the chickens even arrive.
 Chicken coops can vary widely from practically free DIY coops to uber fancy designer coops.
 If you’re handy, or know someone handy, building your own coop is totally the way to go.
 We even have a post with 10 free coop designs to help you out!
-On the other hand, buying a chicken coop is incredibly easy and fast, you can even order one on Amazon and have it in two days with the magical prime account!
+On the other hand, buying a chicken coop is incredibly easy and fast, you can even order one on Amazon or Etsy and have it in two days with the magical prime account!

 Besides the building costs, chickens will cost you over time.
 Chicken feed is a recurring monthly expense.
 This cost is entirely dependent on how many birds you have, what type of feed you buy, and where you live.
 Here in Western NY, we feed our 18 chickens on about $30 per month.

 We feed our chickens quality layer pellets that offer balanced nutrition, but are by no means the most expensive feed in the store.
-We supplement their feed by giving them lots of kitchen scraps and letting them out to free range several times a week.
-When the birds free range they hardly touch their chicken feed as they’re gorging themselves on wild food that they forage in our woods.
+We supplement their feed by giving them lots of kitchen scraps and letting them out to free-range several times a week.
+When the birds free-range they hardly touch their chicken feed as they’re gorging themselves on wild food that they forage in our woods.

 We’ve covered just the basic expenses here, if you really go full-out crazy chicken lady and buy your birds toys, treats, fancy nesting boxes, and chicken swag, then you’ll of course need to budget more for your lovely flock.